 Marginal zone lymphoma (MZL) can be evaluated via probes for specific subtypes, as follows: mucosa-associated lymphoid tissue (MALT) lymphoma or extra-nodal marginal zone lymphoma (ENMZL) using the MALT1 rearrangement probe and splenic marginal zone lymphoma using probes for 7q deletion and 17p deletion.
 If no MZL subtype is provided, we will evaluate using probes for MALT1, 7q deletion and 17p deletion.

 This test is only qualitative and should not be used for routine monitoring (ie, quantitative mRNA level).

 Monitoring of most patients with chronic myeloid leukemia (CML) should be performed using BCRAB / BCR/ABL, p210, mRNA Detection, Reverse Transcription-PCR (RT-PCR), Quantitative, Monitoring Chronic Myelogenous Leukemia (CML), Varies.

 Monitoring of patients known to carry a p190 fusion should be performed using BA190 / BCR/ABL, p190, mRNA Detection, Reverse Transcription-PCR (RT-PCR), Quantitative, Monitoring Assay, Varies.

 Panel includes Blood Gas (pH, partial pressure of carbon dioxide pCO2, partial pressure of oxygen pO2, base excess BE)

-This B-cell acute lymphoblastic leukemia (B-ALL) FISH test may be ordered in 4 distinct ways allowing different combinations of probes to be utilized based on the clinical question.
+This B-cell acute lymphoblastic leukemia (B-ALL) fluorescence in situ hybridization (FISH) test may be ordered in 4 distinct ways allowing different combinations of probes to be utilized based on the clinical question.
 The 4 ways this B-ALL FISH test can be ordered are as follows:

 -Standard (diagnostic) B-ALL FISH panel